-NOTE 6.
+NOTE 8.
 TRUST PREFERRED SECURITIES

-As of December 31, 2008, Bimini Capital sponsored two statutory trusts, known as Bimini Capital Trust I ("BCTII") and Bimini Capital Trust II ("BCTII") of which 100% of the common equity is owned by the Bimini Capital, formed for the purpose of issuing trust preferred capital securities to third-party investors and investing the proceeds from the sale of such capital securities solely in junior subordinated debt securities of Bimini Capital.
+As of December 31, 2008, Bimini Capital sponsored two statutory trusts, known as Bimini Capital Trust I ("BCTI") and Bimini Capital Trust II ("BCTII") of which 100% of the common equity is owned by the Company, formed for the purpose of issuing trust preferred capital securities to third-party investors and investing the proceeds from the sale of such capital securities solely in junior subordinated debt securities of Bimini Capital.
 The debt securities held by each trust are the sole assets of that trust.

-As further described below, during the year ended December 31, 2009, Bimini Capital entered into agreements pursuant to which all of the obligations under the trust preferred capital securities issued by BCTI and \$24.7 million of the obligations under the trust preferred capital securities issued by BCTII were discharged.
+During the year ended December 31, 2009, Bimini Capital entered into agreements pursuant to which \$51.6 million of the obligations under the trust preferred capital securities issued by BCTI and \$24.7 million of the obligations under the trust preferred capital securities issued by BCTII were discharged for consideration totaling \$32.5 million and costs and expenses of approximately \$1.8 million.
 The Company recorded gains of approximately \$42.0 million on these debt extinguishments.
-Obligations related to these statutory trusts are presented below.